BUSINESS REGISTRATION IN NIGERIA

 Although there are different types of corporations that can be formed in Nigeria, the most used one among them is a private company limited by shares.

 The private company limited by shares is most sought after because it is the most suitable and appropriate form of a company by which a business can be formed by more than two persons with limited risk.
 The simplicity of forming a private company limited by shares also couple to its efficiency as a purpose vehicle for business within Nigeria and every other part of the world.

-Subject to the provisions of the Nigerian Companies And Allied Matters Act LFN 2004(CAMA), every private company must be comprised of A minimum of two members (shareholders) and two directors.
-It is not mandatory for the directors of a private company to also own or hold share from the same company.
-Furthermore, an infant or a bankrupted person is not qualified to be a director of a company as well.
+Subject to the provisions of the Nigerian Companies And Allied Matters Act 2020(CAMA), every private company must be comprised of a minimum of one member (shareholder) and one director.
+The director of a private company can also be the shareholder.
+An infant or a bankrupted person is not qualified to be a director of a company in Nigeria.